 Sometimes, stress can get the better of us and make us feel like we’re incapable of managing our lives.
-Sometimes we’ve been through upsetting, confusing, or frightening experiences, and we’ve been led to believe that we couldn’t possibly be good or worthy.
+There may be time when we’ve been through upsetting, confusing, or frightening experiences, and we’ve been led to believe that we can’t possibly be good enough or worthy.

 If you think there’s something wrong with you…

 If you feel like there’s something with you, for whatever reason, know that you don’t have to feel that way forever.